 Mid-Spencer Island Restoration Project

-The purpose of the Mid-Spencer Island Estuary Restoration Project is to enlarge existing dike breaches and construct new breaches on Mid-Spencer Island as part of restoration efforts in the Snohomish River Estuary.
-This construction will increase the connectivity between Steamboat Slough, Union Slough, and the other sloughs, restoring natural tidal exchange processes.
-Wooden logs will also be driven into the island at specific locations to encourage natural racking of additional wood pieces that would otherwise float by.
+The purpose of the Mid-Spencer Island Restoration Project was to enlarge existing dike breaches and construct new breaches on Mid-Spencer Island as part of restoration efforts in the Snohomish River estuary.
+This construction increased the connectivity between Steamboat Slough, Union Slough, and the other sloughs, restoring natural tidal exchange processes.
+Wooden logs were placed at specific locations to encourage natural racking of additional wood pieces that would otherwise float by.

-The intent of this work is to create immediate improvements to site access and habitat, enhance connectivity for the neighboring Smith Island Restoration site, and create conditions that allow for natural restoration of tidal influence and floodplain connection over the long-term.
-The interior of the island will then be accessible to the young salmon, restoring critically needed places to hide from predators in the cool of the shade, or to feed on the insects that accumulate on the racked up wood.
+This project created immediate improvements to site access and habitat by enhancing connectivity for the neighboring Smith Island Restoration site and creating conditions that allow for the natural restoration of tidal influence and floodplain connection over the long-term.
+The interior of the island is now accessible to young salmon, providing critical habitat and food sources.
 Without these areas of refuge, the river currents are too fast, too warm, and too barren for juvenile fish to feed and hide.

 LocationThe project site is owned and managed by Snohomish County for conservation purposes.
 The former estuary habitat area was diked and farmed a century ago.
 Farming was abandoned in the late 1960s.
 Historic dike construction, timber harvest, and other development eliminated tidal channel networks and distributary sloughs, significantly reducing Snohomish River Estuary wetland habitats.

 The Mid-Spencer Island Restoration Project is part of a larger regional effort that includes the Smith Island Restoration project (Snohomish County), the City of Everett’s Union Slough project, the Port of Everett’s Blue Heron project, and the Tulalip Tribe’s Qwuloolt Estuary project.

-- Size and location: The project site is 74 acres in the Snohomish River estuary on Spencer Island, surrounded by Steamboat Slough and Union Slough, and adjacent to the Smith Island project in Everett, WA.
+- Size and location: The project site includes 74 acres in the Snohomish River estuary on Spencer Island, surrounded by Steamboat Slough and Union Slough, and adjacent to the Smith Island project in Everett, WA.

 - Scope: Project construction successfully:

-- Lower and breach the remnant dike at 16 channel locations.
+- Lowered and breached the remnant dike at 16 channel locations.